j4321/tkcalendar/README.rst

 Changelog
 ---------

-- tkcalendar 1.1.1

-    * Fix display of the first days of the next month (closes #1)

-    * Increment year when going from december to january

 - tkcalendar 1.1.0

+    * Bug fix:

+        + Fix display of the first days of the next month

+        + Increment year when going from december to january

     * New widget: